 Between folks with certain nerve disorders or eyesight/health issues: NO.

 No. Only kidding…I hate going home.
-In general, it’s $200/hour for overtime.
+In general, it’s $250/hour for overtime.
 If I’m more than two hours from home, chances are I made plans to stay nearby, via AirBnB room to keep costs down.
 But if I didn’t & you want to rock till the wee hours, I’ll have to find a local room at your expense or if your event is at a hotel or B+B or venue with rooms, get me one.
-I’ll play till sunup.
+I’ll then play till sunup.
 No kidding.
 But if I do, you owe me breakfast, too!
 LOL